MSNLAB/SmartEye/README.md

 * To execute a video process task, there are three steps to go:

-Step 1: loading the project on every grpc server. if you have more than one grpc servers, load them one by one.
+Step 1: load the project on every grpc server.
+If you have more than one grpc server, load them one by one.
 Remember to change it to your own graphics card number.
 ```bash
 cd ~/SmartEye/backend_server/
 CUDA_VISIBLE_DEVICES=your_nvidia_number python3 rpc_server.py
 ```

-Step 2: loading the project on the flask server.
+Step 2: load the project on the flask server.
 ```bash
 cd ~/SmartEye/frontend_server/
 nohup python3 forwarding_server.py > log.log 2>&1 &
 ```

-Step 3: execute your task in the TX, the edge.
+Step 3: execute your task in the TX2, the edge.
 According to the tips information， you can input the video you want to process, and input some parameters for your demand.
 ```bash
 # such as